-To specify the ESX hosts, click Add ESX Host and on the Add ESX Host dialogue box, specify the following details:
+To specify the ESX/ESXi hosts, click Add ESX/ESXi Host and on the Add ESX/ESXi Host dialogue box, specify the following details:

+ESX/ESXi hostname Specify the target ESX hostname or IP address.

+or IP address

+The virtual machines will fail over on this ESX host during

+vMotion.

-ESX hostname or IP Specify the target ESX hostname or IP address. address The virtual machines will fail over on this ESX host during vMotion.
-The mount points configured on the ESX host where the application is currently running must be available on the target ESX host.
-User name Specify a user account for the ESX host.
-The user account must have administrator privileges on the specified ESX host.
-Password Specify the password for the user account provided in the User name text box. $ \label{eq:control}$
+The mount points configured on the ESX host where the application is currently running must be available on the target

+ESX host.

+Specify a user account for the ESX host.
+User name

-The wizard validates the user account and the storage details on the specified ESX hosts.
+The user account must have administrator privileges on the

+specified ESX host.

+Password Specify the password for the user account provided in the User name text box.

+Note: By default, the wizard sets up a communication link with the ESX/ESXi server.
+You can modify the configuration to set up the communication link with vCenter Server instead.
+To set up a link with a vCenter Server, you must modify the ESXDetails attribute after this application monitoring configuration workflow is complete.

+See "Modifying the ESXDetails attribute" on page 34.

-16 On the Configuration Summary panel, review the VCS cluster details and the configuration summary and then click Next to initiate the VCS cluster and application monitoring configuration.
+12 On the Configuration Summary panel, review the application configuration details.